-For a more complete listing of the options that are recognized by your Microsoft Windows NT system, you may want to enter the SRM commands described in the next section.
-To enter SRM commands, you must switch from the ARC to the SRM console.
-For information about switching to the SRM console, see "Switching from ARC to SRM" in Chapter 1.
-Switch back to the ARC console before booting the Microsoft Windows NT operating system.
+For a more complete listing of the options that are recognized by your system, you may want to enter the SRM commands described in the next section for DEC OSF/1 and OpenVMS users.
+To enter SRM commands, switch from the ARC to the SRM console.
+Refer to "Switching from ARC to SRM" in Chapter 1.
+Switch back to the ARC console before booting the Windows NT operating system.